FaridSuleymanov/Yorozuya-Robotics-Suite/README.md

-# Project Kagura, YATO-Umbrella System, and Project Megumin
+# Project Kagura, YATO-Umbrella System, and Project Okita

 This repository contains the source code and documentation for three experimental robotic systems: Project Kagura, YATO-Umbrella System, and Project Megumin, along with the Transmitter Controller used to operate them.
 These systems focus on mobile ground operations, multi-sensor remote surveillance, and vector-thrust controlled rocketry.